pedestal/pedestal-docs/README.md

   directory, start a web server and watch for changes.
 The local site is available at http://localhost:8820/index.

-### Only Needed When Pedestal Changes
+### Pedestal API Documentation

-Create the auto-generated material:
+Pedestal API documentation should be updated after each Pedestal release; this is accomplished via the `script/gen-api-doc.sh` script.

-* `script/gen-api-doc.sh`
+This generates API documentation into the `api` directory.
+When deploying, the contents of the `api` directory are merged with the generated content in `output`.

 License
 -------
-Copyright 2014-2021 Cognitect, Inc.
+Copyright 2014-2022 Cognitect, Inc.

 The use and distribution terms for this software are covered by the [Eclipse Public License 1.0](http://opensource.org/licenses/eclipse-1.0)